mbogner/bpmread/README.md

 The script `bpmread_davinci_resolve` allows for automatic addition or removal of beat markers in DaVinci Resolve based on the detected beats of an audio file.

+It only works with Studio version because free version doesn't support scripting.

 ```
 usage: bpmread_davinci_resolve [-h] --clip CLIP [--color COLOR] [--command COMMAND]
           [--start-bpm START_BPM] [--tightness TIGHTNESS] [--hop-length HOP_LENGTH]